Rustique-Uwimpaye/Quotes-App/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Technologies Used

+* HTML5
+* CSS
+* BootStrap
+* AngulerCLI
+* markdown

+## Contact Information

+If you have any question or you would like to contribute, please email me at rustique644@gmail.com

+## License

+MIT License
+Copyright © 2020 Rustique Uwimpaye